Preeti2095/Bike-Sharing-Data-Analysis/README.md

 - notebooks folder contain the juypter notebook where i have explored the dataset and marked the observations from the graphs and stats.

 # Presentation
-- One presentation is also attached to show my findings to the stakeholders.
+- One presentation is also attached to show my findings to the stakeholders https://docs.google.com/presentation/d/1US2ctNHhnNsJkTWe8W-0JjvYDPpK38gb/edit?usp=drive_link&ouid=107951839468277675333&rtpof=true&sd=true.